sysdiglabs/promcat-resources/resources/haproxy-ingress/README.md

 For a complete list of the metrics exported, see the [HAProxy exporter documentation](https://github.com/haproxy/haproxy/blob/master/contrib/prometheus-exporter/README)

-# Number of time series generated
+# Number of time series
-Usually, for the configuration provided, the number of time series is approximately:
+Typically for a given configuration, the number of time series generated is approximately:
-- 150 x number of ingress pods
+- 150 * number of ingress pods
-- 50 x number of ingress pods x ingress resources
+- 50 * number of ingress pods * ingress resources

-For further information, see [HAProxy Kubernetes ingress controller](https://github.com/haproxytech/kubernetes-ingress).
+For more information, see [HAProxy Kubernetes ingress controller](https://github.com/haproxytech/kubernetes-ingress).

 # Attributions
 Configuration files and dashboards are maintained by [Sysdig team](https://sysdig.com/).